shayneo/vue-fuse/README.md

 This is just a simple drop in component leverage Fuse.js.
 For complete documentation, check out [http://fusejs.io/](http://fusejs.io/)

 ## Props
+Most of the props line up with Fuse.js `options` with the defaults set to match the defaut Fuse.js behavior.
 <table>
   <tr>
     <th>Property</th>